List of EastEnders characters introduced in 1985: Ethel Skinner

 Ethel Skinner played by Gretchen Franklin, is an elderly resident of Walford.
-An EastEnders original character, Ethel can in the soap's early years often be found wandering the square with her adored pug Willy.
+An EastEnders original character, Ethel came in the soap's early years often found wandering the square with her adored pug Willy.
 She and Dot Cotton (June Brown) are lifelong friends, and although they wind each other up they are dependent on each other.
 In fact Ethel trusts Dot so much that she even asks her to help her die in 2000, after she is diagnosed with inoperable cancer.
 Ethel's original character outline states that she was born in 1920.
 However, during the series this was altered to 1916 and for many years her birthday fell on 19 February.
 When Ethel comes back to Walford to die in 2000, she reveals to Dot that she had lied about her age for many years.

 Ethel, like Reg Cox, also features in the 1988 "CivvyStreet" special, in which the character is played by Alison Bettles.